krivard/codalab-worksheets-wiki/Dev:-Configure-CodaLab-for-Development.md

     ```

 ## Install app schema and default data
 Now you are ready to install the application schema and default data into the database.
-The default Dev setup uses a local sqllite database.
-You will learn how to use a different database backend later; sqllite is sufficient to get started.
+The default Dev setup uses a local sqlite database, which requires very little configuration and is sufficient to get started.
+You can also configure CodaLab to use MySQL, which requires you to explicitly create a database.

+### Create a local config file

+1. Open `codalab/codalab/settings/local_sample.py`.
+1. Save a copy of `local_sample.py` named `local.py` in the same directory.
+Naming is important, since CodaLab will recognize `local.py`.
+1. Open `local.py`.
+1. In the `DATABASES` section, enter the configuration settings for the database you want to use.

+**Note:** If you want to use [MySQL](http://www.mysql.com/) you'll need to manually install it and create a database before proceeding.
+CodaLab setup does not install MySQL.

+#### sqlite3
+    ```
+    DATABASES = {
+        'default': {
+            'ENGINE':  'django.db.backends.sqlite3',
+            'NAME': '..\..\dev_db.sqlite',
+            # The following settings are not used with sqlite3:
+            'USER': 'someuser',
+            'PASSWORD': 'somepassword',
+            'HOST': 'someserver',
+            'PORT': '',
+        }
+    ```

+#### MySQL
+    ```
+    DATABASES = {
+        'default': {
+            'ENGINE':  'django.db.backends.mysql',
+            'NAME': 'MySQL_DevDB',
+            'USER': 'someuser',
+            'PASSWORD': 'somepassword',
+            'HOST': 'someserver', # Empty for localhost through domain sockets or '127.0.0.1' for localhost through TCP.
+            'PORT': '',           # Set to empty string for default.
+        }
+    ```

+### Migrate and initialize
+Follow these steps to initialize the database.

 **Windows**
     ```